MicrosoftDocs/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-tex3d-s-t-ddx-ddy.md

 ---
 title: tex3D (HLSL reference)
-description: Samples a 3D texture using a gradient to select the mip level. ms.assetid: b48a6791-61b7-4a13-9357-923910515164
+description: Samples a 3D texture using a gradient to select the mip level. | tex3D (HLSL reference) ms.assetid: b48a6791-61b7-4a13-9357-923910515164
 keywords:
 - tex3D HLSL